B&Bs vs. Hotels Comparison [Atmosphere, Price, Safety, Amenities]

 Safety depends on the particular property.

 Many hotels offer a level of safety that B&Bs don’t or can’t.
 Hotels are more likely to employ security staff and 24/7 reception, provide electronic room key cards and operate security cameras.
-B&Bs are less likely to hire overnight reception or security staff, due to the costs involved (most B&Bs are small operations).
+B&Bs are less likely to hire overnight reception or security staff, due to the costs (most B&Bs are small operations).

 When booking a B&B, stick to properties/hosts that have been highly-rated by past guests on trusted sites like Agoda.com and Vrbo.
-When considering a hotel, always research local neighborhoods, read their recent guest reviews and browse their room photos prior to booking.
+When considering hotels, always research local neighborhoods, read their recent guest reviews and browse their room photos prior to booking.
 For a step-by-step guide on how to find and book quality hotel rooms at discounted rates, click here.
 For help finding a B&B that fits your tastes and budget, follow our B&B Booking Guide.

 Privacy Comparison